 Although the BBC iPlayer is technically unavailable outside the UK millions of people have access by simply using a VPN or proxy to hide their real location.
 This has been the case since the BBC first introduced iPlayer from the beta version in 2007, in fact they have always had thousands of users from outside the United Kingdom.
 The BBC has always pretty much tolerated this, occasionally blocking the odd VPN service or proxy but on the whole not doing too much.
 However this has now changed as BBC iPlayer blocking VPN services across the world and in some senses as aggressively as some commercial organisations like Netflix and Hulu.

 This has come as a great shock to many, as mentioned millions of people discovered years ago that a VPN was the simplest way on how to watch BBC One from the USA or anywhere outside the UK..
-Their somewhat laid back approach to region locking has meant that pretty much every VPN service would work with BBC iPlayer.
+Their somewhat laid back approach to region locking has meant that previously pretty much every VPN service would work with BBC iPlayer.

 In fact some of the free proxy services could even be used to access iPlayer.
 Now the majority of these services have been blocked by the BBC VPN block.

 This is a typical message that greeted all those VPN users who are effected, a rather obscure ‘this doesn’t seem to be working’ message.
 It looks like a simple error or misconfiguration but it actually means that the BBC has actively blocked the IP address of the server you are connecting with – which means it won’t work now or in the future.